 Integrating a librarian into your course can be an effective way to achieve your information goals.
 Librarians are available to collaborate on courses throughout their creation, implementation, and evaluation.
 We can assist during syllabus design with the creation of research assignments, recommend resources, provide in-person instruction at multiple points during the semester, create eLearn modules or participate in eLearn discussion boards to respond to students’ research questions, and provide resources for assessment and evaluation.
 Example: A first-year history lecturer meets with a librarian while revising their syllabus to incorporate a new research assignment.
 The librarian identifies potential databases, readings, and open-source digital resources.
 Some of these are assigned to the students by the lecturer as course readings, and others are incorporated into planned library instruction sessions.
 The students meet with the librarian for basic database instruction prior to starting their assignment.
 The librarian provides feedback on iKamva on students’ research proposals.
 Using information from those proposals, the librarian conducts a second instruction session on more advanced search strategies and assists students as they brainstorm ways to refine their research questions.
 Students then meet one-on-one with the librarians for individual assistance.
 When their assignments are submitted, the librarian provides the lecturer with an evaluation of students’ research practices and the sources used, and the lecturer uses this feedback as part of the grading process.
 If you would like to add a librarian to your modules on iKamva or discuss a collaboration contact any of the reference librarians.

-Authority is Constructed and ContextualThe authority of an information resource depends upon its origins, context, and suitability for a current information need.
+These learning outcomes are informed by the concepts of the ACRL Framework and are aimed at developing information literate ways of thinking and behaviour in student learningThe authority of an information resource depends upon its origins, context, and suitability for a current information need.
 Learners who understand this concept will critically examine sources and ask questions about them; they will also recognize and acknowledge biases that privilege some sources of authority over others and be able to define contexts in which unlikely resources are appropriate and authoritative.
 Learning Outcomes Students can:

 Information Creation as a ProcessInformation is used to convey knowledge, and it exists in a variety of formats that reflect a range of research, revision, and editorial processes.
 Learners who understand this concept will recognize that different formats are valued differently based upon their context and the researcher’s information need; they will examine the process of creation as well as the final product to critically evaluate the usefulness of information.
 Learning Outcomes Students can: